ClaireGiraud/Root_imaging_M2project/README.txt

 The initial unsorted dataset is not fully available for storage reasons (00.Datasets/Sample_not_sorted/).
 All photos are available in the folder (00.Datasets/Initial/) they have just been sorted.

+For the structuration of the dataset part you will need to download the YOLO Algorithme :  https://github.com/Neerajj9/Text-Detection-using-Yolo-Algorithm-in-keras-tensorflow and put it at the root of the project.

+In order to get OCR working :
+1. Download and install Tesseract OCR on your computer https://sourceforge.net/projects/tesseract-ocr/
+2. Specify the path of the exe in the py file 'automatic_dataset_ordering_method2'
+3. pip install pytesseract
+4. import pytesseract

 Links, codes and articles related to the project :

 1.Yang, G., Pennington, J., Rao, V., Sohl-Dickstein, J. & Schoenholz, S. S. A Mean Field Theory of Batch Normalization.
 (2019).
 2.Yu, E. M., Iglesias, J. E., Dalca, A. V. & Sabuncu, M. R. An Auto-Encoder Strategy for Adaptive Image Segmentation. arXiv:2004.13903 [cs, eess] (2020).